 Institutional investors have increasingly begun to realize that inequality – or the gap in income and wealth between the very affluent and the rest of society – has become one of the most noteworthy socioeconomic issues of our time.
 It has the potential to negatively impact institutional investors’ portfolios as a whole; increase financial and social system-level instability; damage output and slow economic growth; and contribute to the rise of nationalistic populism and tendencies toward isolationism and protectionism.

-A forthcoming report by The Investment Integration Project (TIIP) and The Principles for Responsible Investment (PRI), Why and How Investors Can Respond to Income Inequality, addresses three areas that are key leverage points relevant to income inequality and material to long-term investors:
+A new report by The Investment Integration Project (TIIP) and The Principles for Responsible Investment (PRI), Why and How Investors Can Respond to Income Inequality, addresses three areas that are key leverage points relevant to income inequality and material to long-term investors:

 - employee relations and the structure of labour markets;